gravitational/teleport/rfd/0088-passwordless-windows.md

 ### UX

-UX from `tsh` command perspective does not change at all in comaprison to [Passwordless RFD][passwordless rfd] and [TouchID RFD][touchid rfd].
+UX from `tsh` command perspective does not change at all in comparison to [Passwordless RFD][passwordless rfd] and [TouchID RFD][touchid rfd].

 The only changes that will be visible to user is that now all interactions